 How Voice Technology Is Opening Up A Whole World Of Culinary Possibilities In The Kitchen

-At the recent Electrolux Future Kitchen event in Stockholm, David Cronström spoke about the value that voice is adding to the kitchen, and how advancements in AI are bringing a voice and a brain to the heart of the home.
+At the 2019 Electrolux Future Kitchen event in Stockholm, David Cronström spoke about the value that voice is adding to the kitchen, and how advancements in AI are bringing a voice and a brain to the heart of the home.
 It's true that many consider the kitchen the heart of their homes.
 It's where we cook, eat and entertain.
 Smart kitchen technology should enhance this experience rather than detract from it, and when designed with the consumer in mind, voice technology can do just that.

 Source: Recipe Guru

 The concept of combining heart, brain and voice to create a smarter kitchen experience appeals to us.
 There is a temptation when designing smart kitchen appliances to put too much focus on the smart and not enough on what consumers truly want.
 There is merit in creating a highly automated experience.
 A not-insignificant cohort of consumers wants to eat well with minimal effort.
 Dinner at the touch of a button appeals to such consumers.
-Widespread adoption of smart appliances though relies on keeping the needs of average home cook in mind.
+Widespread adoption of smart appliances though relies on keeping the needs of the average home cook in mind.

 This is where voice comes in.
 Rather than taking over the cooking process, voice technology lends a helping hand, guiding busy home cooks and acting as a virtual sous chef.
 While smart appliance adoption has been slow, smart speakers have captured the imagination of consumers, with almost a quarter of US households owning a smart speaker.
 Not just that, but almost 42% of smart speaker users keep their device in the kitchen, indicating a desire for a smarter kitchen experience.
 One criticism of the smart kitchen we've come across is that it takes the joy out of cooking.
 What voice technology does is enhance that joy by taking care of the little annoyances that detract from the experience.